3D printing glossary

 FDM

-Fused deposition modeling : mechanical deposition of plastic material in successive layers.
-The machine deposits a molten plastic wire through a nozzle.
+Fused Deposition Modeling = deposition of plastic in successive layers.
+The machine deposits a thread of molten plastic through a nozzle.

-Electronic file representing a three-dimensional object.
-It is designed by 3D modeling to allow the printing of the desired object with a 3D printer.
-The creation of 3D files is done by CAD.
+Electronic file representing an object in three dimensions.
+It is designed by 3D modeling to enable the desired object to be printed with a 3D printer.
+3D files are created using CAD.

 GF